abbyazari/vSWIM/README.md

 #### Data sources

-- The dataset used in the current iteration of this model is from a combined SWIA and MAG (MAVEN instruments) data source, see [Halekas+2017](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2016JA023167), [Halekas+2015](https://link.springer.com/article/10.1007/s11214-013-0029-z), [Connerney+2015](https://link.springer.com/article/10.1007/s11214-015-0169-4) and [online](https://homepage.physics.uiowa.edu/~jhalekas/drivers.html) for original data.
+- The dataset(s) used in the current iteration of this model are from a combined SWIA and MAG (MAVEN instruments) data source, see [Halekas+2017](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2016JA023167), [Halekas+2015](https://link.springer.com/article/10.1007/s11214-013-0029-z), [Connerney+2015](https://link.springer.com/article/10.1007/s11214-015-0169-4) and [online](https://homepage.physics.uiowa.edu/~jhalekas/drivers.html) for original data.
 Sample bibtex of relevant data sources is given below.

 For the integrated MAVEN dataset: